MohamedNauman/Skincancerdetection/README.md

 ## 📋 Overview

 An AI-powered melanoma skin cancer detection system that uses deep learning to classify 9 different types of skin lesions from dermatoscopic images.
-Built with TensorFlow and MobileNetV2 for high accuracy and real-time predictions.
+Built with TensorFlow for high accuracy and real-time predictions.

 ### 🎯 Key Features
 - **95%+ Accuracy** on test dataset